even311379/TiledLevel/QuickStart/HouseSample.md

 ---
 Make sure tiled level is installed to your engine version.
 It currently supportes 4.26 and 4.27.

-All assets are included in y sample project [TiledLevelDemo](https://drive.google.com/file/d/1AuOV13Gk-h3n75sz71dKByfkAiL1vTQ2/view?usp=sharing).
+All assets are included in y sample project.

 ---